tjwalkr3/anki-desktop-docker/README.md

 ## Docker Compose Setup

-Create a `docker-compose.yml` in the root of the repo:
+The `docker-compose.yml` in the root of the repo:

 ```yaml
 services: